apify/apify-docs/sources/academy/webscraping/scraping_basics_python/01_devtools_inspecting.md

 temp1.outerHTML;
 ```

-You should get the element's HTML tag as a string.
+This should return the element's HTML tag as a string.
 Finally, run the next line to change the text of the element:

 ```js
 temp1.textContent = 'Hello World!';
 ```

-Changing elements in the Console also changes them on the page!
+When you change elements in the Console, those changes reflect immediately on the page!

 ![Changing textContent in Chrome DevTools Console](./images/devtools-console-textcontent.png)

-But don't worry, you haven't hacked Wikipedia.
+But don't worry—you haven't hacked Wikipedia.
 The change only happens in your browser.
-If you reload the page, our change will be gone.
-This, however, is an easy way how anyone can craft a screenshot with any content-so screenshots are not to be trusted as a source of evidence.
+If you reload the page, your change will disappear.
+This, however, is an easy way to craft a screenshot with fake content—so screenshots shouldn't be trusted as evidence.

-We're not here for playing around with elements though-we want to create a scraper for an e-commerce website to watch prices.
-In the next lesson, we'll take a look at the website and use CSS selectors to locate HTML elements containing the data we need.
+We're not here for playing around with elements, though—we want to create a scraper for an e-commerce website to watch prices.
+In the next lesson, we'll examine the website and use CSS selectors to locate HTML elements containing the data we need.

 ---